 Bass and midrange notes are relayed equally loud, which sidesteps a common phenomenon that plagues consumer audio products: auditory masking.
 This is when a loud sound makes it difficult to perceive a relatively quiet one (e.g. kick drums making it hard to hear vocals).
 To improve bass response and isolation, you may want to pick up a pair of memory foam ear tips, as OnePlus only supplies the silicone variety.

 Should you buy the OnePlus Bullets Wireless?

-Yes, if you’re a OnePlus user who isn’t bothered by the fact that the OnePlus 6T is lacking a headphone jack.
-It’s just $69 and the aptX compatibility is a huge plus and allows for CD-like streaming quality.
-That said, the durability is disappointing and it’s a hard product to come by, but if you happen upon it when it’s in stock, grab it because it sells faster than hot-cakes.
+Yes, if you’re a OnePlus user who isn’t bothered by the fact that OnePlus’ phones lack a headphone jack, then the OnePlus Bullets Wireless is still a great option.
+Durability is disappointing and it’s a hard product to come by, but if you happen upon it when it’s in stock, grab it because it sells faster than hot-cakes.